If you own an extensive collection of movies, TV shows, and music and want to access it on all of your devices, Plex is one of the best solutions.

 However, the Raspberry Pi also has some massive upsides, the most notable of which is portability.
 The web is full of users looking for advice on the best cheap device to use as a Plex media server in hotels and offices.
 The Raspberry Pi is probably the best solution.
 Just don’t expect to transcode 4K content.

-If you have a spare Raspberry Pi sitting around gathering dust, here’s how to turn a Raspberry Pi into a Plex media server.
+If you have a spare Raspberry Pi sitting around gathering dust, turn it into a Plex media server.
+Keep in mind that you have more ways to turn a Raspberry Pi into a media server and one of those ways is with Emby.

 6. NAS Drives